History of synthetic colourants: Synthetic alizarin 1868 – 1873

 The development of synthetic alizarin opened up a huge market that was formerly served by natural dye makers.
 Alizarin was the first dye whose structure chemist determined, and they quickly set it as a target of synthesis, succeeding by 1868.
-Other chemical components of natural madder were identified and applied by the mid-nineteenth century, including purpurin, which produced a delicate lilac colour, and green alizarin, which was patented in Britain and famously displayed at the 1867 Paris International Exhibition.
+Other chemical components of natural madder were identified and applied by the mid-19th century, including purpurin, which produced a delicate lilac colour, and green alizarin, which was patented in Britain and famously displayed at the 1867 Paris International Exhibition.
 Similar to aniline dyes, the precursors for Synthetic Alizarin were easily obtainable from coal tar.
 Germany dominated the synthetic alizarin market, however foreign competition was not non-extant, for example the British Alizarine Company Ltd.

 Azo-dyes from coupling reactions 1878 – 1885

 In 1858 Peter Griess passed ‘nitrous fumes’ (N_{2}O_{3}) into a solution of picramic acid (2-amino-4,6-dinitrophenol) and isolated a product belonging to a new class of compounds: azo dyes.
 Later, a new class of azo dyes that were based on "coupling" reactions entered the market.
 The new azo dyes were easy to make and assumed a vast variety of incredibly intense colors based on the chosen precursors.
 The chemists Z. Roussin, Heinrich Caro, O. Witt, and P. Griess all put azo dyes on the market, and attempted to keep the syntheses as industrial secrets, Hoffman, however, determined the structure of their dyes and published his findings.